Spin-Energy Entanglement of a Time-Focused Neutron

-\emph{Results}--- The beamline was prepared in the MIEZE configuration using transverse rf flippers with high-temperature superconducting (HTS) coils generating the static magnetic field with HTS films at the boundaries to ensure sharp field transitions and improve field homogeneity \cite{dadisman2020design,Li_Dadisman_Wasilko_2020}.
-The frequency of the first rf flipper was set at $f_1=45$~kHz and the second at $f_2=50$~kHz, resulting in a MIEZE frequency $\omega_m/(2\pi)$ = 10 kHz.
+\emph{Results}--- The beamline was prepared in the MIEZE configuration using transverse rf flippers with high-temperature superconducting (HTS) coils generating the static magnetic field with HTS films at the boundaries to ensure sharp field transitions and improve field homogeneity \cite{dadisman2020design,Li_Dadisman_Wasilko_2020,mckay2024high}.
+The frequency of the first rf flipper was set at $f_1=45$~kHz and the second at $f_2=50$~kHz, resulting in a MIEZE frequency $\omega_m/(2\pi)$ = 10 kHz, {\ch which can be pushed into the MHz regime in the future \cite{Jochum2020, SuppMat, leiner2022miasans}}.
 The distance between the rf flippers was $L_1=85$~mm, which with a balanced guide field integral along the beamline [$BL=0$ in Eq.~\eqref{eq:FocusCondition}] sets $L_2=765$~mm.
 The measurements consisted of independently scanning the spin and energy phases.
 The spin phase $\alpha$ is adjusted by tuning the current in the HTS spin phase coil, which consisted of two rectangular coils in Helmholtz configuration surrounded by HTS films.
-The field integral of the coil is $BL~\approx~\SI{250}{\milli \tesla \milli \meter \per \ampere}$.
+The field integral of the coil changes by $BL~\approx~\SI{250}{\milli \tesla \milli \meter \per \ampere}$ per ampere of applied current.
 A $2\pi$ phase shift of $\alpha$ required a field integral of about $\SI{25}{\milli \tesla \milli \meter}$, corresponding to approximately a $\SI{0.1}{\ampere}$ change in current (see~Fig.~\ref{fig:2dscan}).
 Therefore, the spin-phase current was scanned from -1.00 to -0.88 A in $\SI{0.01}{\ampere}$ steps.
-The other guide fields through which the neutron passes also contribute a small constant value to the spin phase; these additional phases were neglected as the guide fields were not changed during the experiment.
+The other guide fields through which the neutron passes {\ch together} contribute a small constant value to the spin phase; {\ch this additional global phase was} neglected as the guide fields were not changed during the experiment.
 Neutrons were counted with an Anger camera \cite{LOYD2024168871} mounted on a translation stage.
 A detector translation range of 70 mm covered a $2\pi$ energy phase shift range as shown in Fig.~\ref{fig:2dscan}.